Reconfiguring motor circuits for a joint manual and BCI task: Results

 Next we focused on changes among populations of co-tuned units during the dual-control task.
 We define co-tuned units as pairs of units that share preferred direction to wrist motion.
 Efficiently completing the dual-control task requires the networks associated with wrist control to operate independently from networks associated with BCI control.
 Thus, for a control unit that is tuned to wrist flexion in a manual control task, any trial that requires wrist flexion and a decrease in control unit activity would decorrelate the control unit’s activity from other units that are also tuned to wrist flexion.
 The dual-control task does not require that cotuned non-control units decorrelate from one another.
 Nor should the dual-control task encourage the control unit to decorrelate from non co-tuned units, since those other units are not activated during wrist flexion.
 On the basis of these considerations, we hypothesized that in the dual-control task we would observe specifically the control units dissociating from previously co-tuned units from the manual-control task.
 Further, we predict that this control-unit-specific dissociation would be observed in the dual-control task but not the brain-control task.

-We tested these hypothesis using effective connectivity measured through transfer entropy.
+We tested these hypotheses using effective connectivity measured through transfer entropy.
 Specifically, we asked whether effective connectivity between co-tuned units decreased during the dual-control task for control units more than for non-control units.
 To answer this question, we computed differences in effective connectivity in the network between manual-control and dual-control trials, and between manual-control and brain-control trials (Fig \ref{fig4}a,b).

 We observed similar changes in connectivity between the manual- and brain-control task -- cotuned units dissociated equally, whether a control unit was part of the pair or not.
 In contrast, between manual- and dual-control trials, only units cotuned with control units dissociated.
 In fact, connectivity between other cotuned units in the two conditions did not significantly change, suggesting that the dual-control task induces control-unit specific changes to connectivity among cotuned units, supporting our hypothesis (Fig \ref{fig4}c).
 Further, we find these results are specific to cotuned units -- changes in connectivity between randomly selected units shows no control-unit specific dissociation in either dual- or brain-control tasks (Fig \ref{fig4}d).
+The changes only occur between the manual control task and either brain or dual control task.
+Comparing changes in effective connectivity between manual and post-manual control sessions reveals no difference.
 These results suggest that unit-specific changes occur during the dual-control task in order to support independent control of the BCI.